The Importance of Structured Information in Local Search

 In “only key normalization,” the data parsing module can understand the type of data contained in the extracted string but cannot produce a machine-understood representation of the value.

 Types of “payments accepted” and “parking” data can often fall into this category because the values for these keys are sometimes difficult to parse.
 It’s possible that after enough values for strings like these are considered, that a parser can be constructed to normalize the values.

 In “no normalization,” the data parsing module can’t normalize the key nor the value.
-Those would be preserved in their extracted form and presented in the directory as-is in order to allow people to interprete the facts contained within them.
+Those would be preserved in their extracted form and presented in the directory as-is to allow people to interpret the facts contained within them.

-Facts from different sources which pertain to the same enterprise are grouped together.
+Facts from different sources that pertain to the same enterprise are grouped.

 Five sets of facts from different sources:

 570 N Shoreline Blvd, Mountain View, Calif.